 The Company is also pursuing a global clinical trial strategy, the goal of which is to permit the Company to obtain regulatory approval for its products as quickly and economically as practicable.
 For example, the United States Phase III clinical trials of Hextend involved 120 patients and were completed in less than 12 months.
 Although regulatory requirements vary from country to country, the Company may be able to file applications for foreign regulatory approval of its products based upon the results of the United States clinical trials.
-Based upon discussions with the Canadian Bureau of Pharmaceutical Assessment, the Company plans to file for Canadian market approval based upon the results of its United States clinical trials.
-Regulatory approvals for countries that are members of the European Union may be obtained through a mutual recognition procedure.
+The Company's application to market Hextend in Canada, based upon its United States clinical trials, has been found acceptable for review as a New Drug Submission by the Canadian Health Protection Branch (HPB), and the Company is now awaiting completion of the HPB's review of that application.
+Regulatory approvals for countries that are members of the European Union may be obtained through a mutual recognition process.
 The Company has determined that several member nations would accept an application based upon the United States clinical trials.
 If approvals based upon those trials can be obtained in the requisite number of member nations, then the Company would be permitted to market Hextend in all 16 member nations.